bobbyno/dev-machine/README.md

 The installation script will attempt to download your `emacs.d` and `dotfiles` repositories from an account on github, presumably yours.
+If you don't already have these, you can fork mine: [dotfiles](https://github.com/bobbyno/dotfiles) [emacs.d](https://github.com/bobbyno/emacs.d).

 Set the GITHUB_USER environment variable to the name of the account:
 `export GITHUB_USER=user_name`

 ## Installation